SiriDB/siridb-server/help/help_access.md

 * grant
 * revoke

-The most obvious are combined into access profiles which can be used to grant or revoke multiple access rights at once.
+The most obvious ones are combined into access profiles which can be used to grant or revoke multiple access rights at once.

 * read:  (select, show, list and count)